 Charles Barkley is one of the NBA‘s most outgoing personalities and has never been afraid to speak his mind.
 His wise-cracking demeanor made him a fan favorite and interview legend.
 Sometimes his words overshadowed his play on the court, but Chuck is pure entertainment when he has the mic.
 His talking is much smoother than his golf swing.

-Prior to dominating the boards in the NBA and cracking jokes, Charles Wade Barkley—a Leeds, Alabama native—was a force down low as a member of the Auburn University men’s basketball team.
+Prior to dominating the boards and slamming dunks in the NBA, Charles Wade Barkley—a Leeds, Alabama native—was a force down low as a member of the Auburn University men’s basketball team.
 He led the Tigers to their first NCAA Tournament in 1984 and was named the 1980s SEC Player of the Decade by the Birmingham Post-Herald.
 It was at Auburn that he earned the nickname “The Round Mound of Rebound.”

 Auburn Career Highlights